Bridgewater Curling Club

 The Bridgewater Curling Club is a curling club and facility in Bridgewater, Nova Scotia.

 History

 The club was founded in 1907, and female curlers were permitted to join in 1910.

 Provincial champions

 Men's

-Teams from the Bridgewater Curling Club have won the Nova Scotia Men's Chahmpionship nine times, earning the right to represent Nova Scotia at the Brier, Canada's national men's championship.
+Teams from the Bridgewater Curling Club have won the Nova Scotia Men's Championship nine times, earning the right to represent Nova Scotia at the Brier, Canada's national men's championship.

 Mixed

 Teams from the Bridgewater Curling Club have won the provincial mixed championship three times, earning the right to represent Nova Scotia at the Canadian Mixed Curling Championship.

 Junior men's

 Teams from the Bridgewater Curling Club have won the provincial men's junior championships 10 times, earning the right to represent Nova Scotia at the Canadian Junior Curling Championships.
 The 1993 champion team, skipped by Shawn Adams won the Canadian juniors that year, but could not represent Canada at the 1993 World Junior Championships due to alcohol violations.